georgheinze/PoissonF/Simulation study/Follow-up time batch/Readme.md

 * PoissonF\Simulation study\Follow-up time batch\run_simu_EX_ncov5.sas
 * PoissonF\Simulation study\Follow-up time batch\run_simu_EX_ncov10.sas

-*Githubpath* is the path to the code and to the place where results files will be stored (in csv format), *Localpath* is the path to a folder where SAS results files will be stored (in sas7bdat format).
+*Githubpath* is the path to where the code available in this repository is cloned to and to the place where results files will be stored (in csv format), *Localpath* is the path to a folder where SAS results files will be stored (in sas7bdat format). *Don't push the resulting csv files back to github as the required space is excessive!*

 ## 2. Run R program to generate data